weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 </details>

 ## Connect a client

 The v3 client provides helper functions to connect your application to your Weaviate instance.

+[Embedded Weaviate](/developers/weaviate/installation/embedded) is not supported in the v3 client.
+The v2 client supports embedded Weaviate.

 ### Connect to Weaviate